Esparto

-Esparto, halfah grass, or esparto grass is a fiber produced from two species of perennial grasses of north Africa, Spain and Portugal.
-It is used for crafts, such as cords, basketry, and espadrilles.
+Esparto, halfah grass, or esparto grass is a fibre produced from two species of perennial grasses of north Africa, Spain and Portugal.
+It is used for crafts, such as basketry, espadrilles and cords.
 Macrochloa tenacissima and Lygeum spartum are the species used to produce esparto.
+"Esparto" or σπάρτο in Greek may also refer to any woven products of sedge or broom, including cords and ropes.

 Macrochloa tenacissima produces the better and stronger esparto.
-It is endemic to the Mediterranean region (growing in Portugal, Spain, Morocco, Algeria, Tunisia, Libya and Egypt).
-Another name in Spanish for the plant is "atocha," a pre-Roman word.
-"Esparto" or σπάρτο in Greek may refer to any woven products of sedge or broom, including cords and ropes.
+It is endemic to the Mediterranean region, growing in Portugal, Spain, Morocco, Algeria, Tunisia, and Libya.
+Another name in Spanish for the plant is "atocha", a pre-Roman word.
 This species grows forming a steppic landscape – esparto grasslands – which covers large parts of Spain and Algeria.

+Lygeum spartum has a broadly similar distribution, though also occurs further east, growing in Morocco, Western Sahara, Algeria, Tunisia, Spain, Italy, southern Greece (Crete), Libya, Egypt, and Palestine.